TAB Trackside: Other radio stations

 The company also owned the North Island music station group Energy Enterprises and merged with the South Island radio company Radio Otago in 1999.
 Between May 2000 and January 2001 it was purchased by CanWest Global Communications, becoming part of RadioWorks and later part of MediaWorks New Zealand.
 Part of the company was purchased in July 2004, and the entire company was sold off in June 2007.

 Before 2005 live races and betting odds had been broadcast on Radio Pacific in pre-determined, limited periods during the race day under a contract with the New Zealand Racing Board.
 Between 2001 and 2005, this was also complemented by a trial Radio Trackside station in the Southland market dedicated to racing coverage.

 In 2005 MediaWorks launched new talkback network Radio Live and moved many of Radio Pacific's talkback personalities across to the new network.
 John Banks continued to host Radio Pacific's breakfast programme, and Alice Worsley and Martin Crump co-hosted a new morning talkback programme.
 A Trackside TV simulcast, branded as Radio Trackside, was broadcast in the afternoon.

 On 29 October 2007 Radio Pacific became BSport and its tagline became "BSport, the station you can bet on".
 The general talkback format was replaced with a sports talkback format.
 MediaWorks New Zealand and Trackside shared the network's Auckland studios, with live sports talk and betting odds in the morning, and live races and betting odds in the afternoon.

 In January 2010 BSport was renamed LiveSport, the sister network to Radio Live.
 It became TAB Trackside Radio on 13 April 2015, when it came under the full ownership of the New Zealand Racing Board.

+COVID-19, sale and buyback of radio frequencies

-The radio simulcast on the AM and FM frequencies was suspended on 12 April 2020 due to the impact of COVID-19.
-The simulcast of racing continues on the TAB website, TAB app and via third party apps.
-The AM and FM broadcast licences have since been transferred to Sports Entertainment Network Pty Ltd.
+The radio simulcast on the AM and FM frequencies was suspended on 12 April 2020 due to the impact of the COVID-19 pandemic in New Zealand, which saw all domestic horse and greyhound racing halted for several weeks.
+The simulcast of racing continued on the TAB website, TAB app and via third party apps.

+The full-powered broadcast licences previously broadcasting TAB Trackside Radio were purchased by the Australian Sports Entertainment Network (SEN) in 2021, which began broadcasting a general sport format known as SENZ, providing a continuous sports-talk format left open by the COVID-19-related closure of NZME's Radio Sport the previous year.